MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomptrbase-class.md

 ### <a name="parameters"></a>Parametri

 *punkParent*<br/>
-Puntatore all' `IUnknown` interfaccia dell'elemento padre.
+Puntatore all'interfaccia `IUnknown` dell'elemento padre.

 ### <a name="return-value"></a>Valore restituito